TeamFightTacticsBots/Alune/README.md

 1. Run the downloaded `Alune.exe`.

+The configuration for the bot can be found in the `alune-output` folder that's created during the first run.
-For bug reports, logs can be found in the `logs` folder in the same folder as the `.exe` after the first run.
+Logs for bug reports can be found in the `logs` folder in that output folder.

 ### Bot (source)

-1. If not already active, activate the virtual environment - see setup step 6.
+1. If not already active, activate the virtual environment - see setup step 7.
    1. If you use PyCharm or VS Code, you can use the in-built terminal, which does this automatically for you.
 2. Run `python main.py`

-For bug reports, logs can be found in the `logs` folder in the project folder after the first run.
+Same as with the executable, configuration and logs are in the `alune-output` folder.

 ## Development